dolead/storicu/README.md

 Storicu is an improved HTML5 History API to achieve more, with less headaches.

-It is designed to follow the native HTML5 History API and add new features (access to full state history, additionnal parameters on popstate, clear forward history, ...).
+It is designed to follow the native HTML5 History API and add new features (access to full state history, additional parameters on popstate, clear forward history, ...).

 ## API